-Table 12 - Actions for Management of Serpentine Sports Reserve (Short Term actions, Long
+Table 12 - Actions for Management of Serpentine Sports Reserve

-Term actions, and Business as Usual)

-No. Action Priority & Status Implementation Responsibility Requirements Gove ernance Gove ernance 1 An appropriate application is to be submitted and assessed prior to improvement, development or requests for works.
-Key Business as Usual Ongoing Natural Reserves Coordinator Staff time 2 Change vesting purpose to recognise "conservation" as a purpose for the southern section of the reserve.
-Medium Short Term Not Yet Implemented Environmental Services Staff time 3 Periodically monitor and review leases and licence use of the reserve.
-Key Business as Usual Ongoing Infrastructure Services Staff time Envi ronmental Characteristics Land l Resources 4 Monitor the profile of the sand pit wall, determine whether soil erosion remediation is required, and take action if required.
-Medium Long Term Implemented in Part Environmental Services Staff time Funding for erosion action 5 Monitor turf cover, and manage adaptively to meet appropriate targets.
-Medium Business as Usual Ongoing Parks and Gardens Staff time Wate er Resources 6 Audit water use, prepare a water conservation Key Implemented in Environmental Staff time
+(Short Term actions, Long Term actions, and Business as Usual) No. Action Priority Implementation Responsibility Requirements & Status Governance Governance Staff time An appropriate application is to be submitted Key Ongoing Natural and assessed prior to improvement, Business Reserves development or requests for works. as Usual Coordinator 2 Change vesting purpose to recognise Medium Not Yet Environmental Staff time "conservation" as a purpose for the southern Short Implemented Services section of the reserve.
+Term Periodically monitor and review leases and 3 Staff time Key Ongoing Infrastructure licence use of the reserve.
+Business Services as Usual Environmental Characteristics Land Resources 4 Monitor the profile of the sand pit wall, Medium Implemented in Environmental Staff time determine whether soil erosion remediation is Long Part Services Funding for required, and take action if required.
+Term erosion action Parks and Monitor turf cover, and manage adaptively to Staff time 5 Medium Ongoing meet appropriate targets.
+Business Gardens as Usual Water Resources